 With respect to players with at least 80 3-point attempts, Tskitishvili had the fourth worst shooting percentage in the league.
-Out of the four, Tskitishvili was the only one who also was one of the worse 2-point shooters.
-While it’s fair to question why someone shooting less than 25% from behind the arc would be allowed to heave almost two 3-pointers per game, his effective shooting percentage of 36% from long range actually was better than his 32% shooting percentage from inside the arc.
-Furthermore, the team was trying its best to get as many entries as possible in the LeBron James Sweepstakes so his poor shooting wasn’t the worst thing.
+Out of the four, Tskitishvili was the only one who also ranked as one of the worse 2-point shooters.
+While it’s fair to question why someone shooting less than 25% from behind the arc would be allowed to heave almost two 3-pointers per game, his effective shooting percentage of 36% from long range actually exceeded his 32% shooting percentage from inside the arc.
+Furthermore, the team hoped to get as many entries as possible in the LeBron James Sweepstakes so his poor shooting wasn’t the worst thing.
 With Tskitishvili’s help, Denver tied with Cleveland for the worst record in 2002-03.
 However, the team had to settle for Carmelo Anthony after finishing third in the lottery for the 2003 Draft.

-Based on the two previous tables, it’s clear that Tskitishvili was the least effective shooter in the NBA for the 2002-03 season.
-Then again, he was only a 19-year old rookie so perhaps that season was an aberration.
+Based on the two previous tables, it should be clear that Tskitishvili ranked as the worst shooter during the 2002-03 NBA season.
+He was only a 19-year old rookie so perhaps that season was an aberration.
 Well, it wasn’t.

 2003-04 NBA’S WORST 2-PT SHOOTERS